Creative Writing Retreats at Casa Ana

 Programme directors: Mary-Jane Holmes and Anne Hunt

-Casa Ana is a sponsor of the Fish Short Memoir Prize and the Desperate Literature Short Fiction Prize.
+Casa Ana is a sponsor of the Fish Short Memoir Prize, the Retreats West First Chapter Competition and the Desperate Literature Short Fiction Prize.

 “As always my stay here for a writing retreat was a gift on every level…”